uschatto/SE-Final-Project/Bot.md

 ## **Selenium Testing For Each Use Case**
 > [Selenium Testing](https://github.ncsu.edu/csc510-fall2019/CSC510-8/blob/master/Milestone2/selenium/secbot.java)

+> *For Selenium testing we have taken into account two users*
+1) Normal User - Uploads files and images to #general channel of a slack workspace
+2) ADMIN User - Owner of the slack workspace and is a member of #management channel along with the SecBot app.
+This channel would receive the reports of all the malpractices from SecBot app.

-The SecBot requires integration of the google drive containing files(corrupted,normal and inappropriate) to be used for uploading.The SecBot also needs to invited to the #general channel where the test case will be executed.
+The SecBot requires integration of your slack workspace with the google drive containing files(corrupted, normal and inappropriate) to be used for uploading.The SecBot also needs to be invited to the #general channel where the test case will be executed.
 The following cases are covered in the selenium testing:

 ### Use Case 1: File checking for viruses
 ***Happy Path : Normal file upload***